modelica/ModelicaConference2021/abstracts/abstract_8A_3.md

-An Approach for Reducing Gas Turbines Usage by Wind Power and Energy Storage
+## An Approach for Reducing Gas Turbines Usage by Wind Power and Energy Storage

-Nejm Saadallah1 Yngve Heggelund2
+**Nejm Saadallah, Yngve Heggelund**

 Abstract

 Offshore oil and gas platforms can accelerate their shift towards lower greenhouse gases emissions by combining wind power generation and energy storage systems.
 However,